Miriam Reyes OlivaFounder, Aprendices Visuales Spain

 Through its Visual Schools program, Aprendices Visuales seeks to transform educational centers into inclusive schools.
 The program’s approach is informed by research showing that the use of visual tools for learning enhances autonomy in children, helps maintain attention, facilitates understanding, and contributes to behavioral regulation and improved communication.

-For Miriam, the grant offered the opportunity to work one-on-one with the coordinators to develop their leaderships skills.
+Miriam saw the grant as an opportunity to pilot an innovative, cost-effective approach while also collaborating closely with coordinators to enhance their leadership skills.
 A common question was how to convey the importance of visual learning to teachers.
-In one school, teachers were given glasses to allow them to ‘step into the shoes’ of students who needed visual aids to better learn.
+In one school, teachers were equipped with glasses that allowed them to experience the perspective of students who relied on visual aids for improved learning.
 With this understanding, the school was able to implement the program using 100 percent of the tools provided and reaching all children.
 As a next step, students designed and created their own glasses.
 Together, the teachers and children spent a day placing pictograms in the rooms of their school to improve cognitive accessibility.
-Said one participant, “this is the first time the walls of the school speak to me through images.”
+A participant expressed their experience, saying, “this is the first time the walls of the school speak to me through images.”

 Learn more about Aprendices Visuales here.